 Because of the COVID-19 pandemic, CWRU transitioned to virtual instruction for the second half of the spring 2020 semester.
-Management gave cash refunds for housing and board to its students while they worked quickly to contain costs to offset the loss in revenue.
 The university's operations improved in fiscal years 2020 and 2021 despite the COVID-19 crisis.
 CWRU received \$4.5 million in CARES Act funding in fiscal 2020; half of that amount was a pass-through for student emergency aid.
 The remaining funds helped offset the housing and dining refunds given in fiscal 2020.
 The university received another \$6.5 million in HEERF II funding, \$663,000 from Employee Retention Credit, and \$4.8 million from state funding for COVID-19-related issues in fiscal 2021.
 Management reports another \$11.8 million in HEERF III for fiscal 2022 (or beyond).
-To partially offset the loss in COVID-19-related revenue and increases in expenses, the university was able to make expense reductions, including suspension of retirement contributions for faculty and senior staff, salary and hiring freezes, voluntary salary reductions, postponement of some capital projects, and travel restrictions.
+To partially offset the loss in COVID-19-related revenue and increases in expenses, the university was able to make approximately \$80 million of expense reductions, including suspension of retirement contributions for faculty and senior staff, salary, and hiring freezes, voluntary salary reductions, postponement of some capital projects, and travel restrictions.
 In addition, the management team added in a contingency to the budget given the ongoing uncertainty related to the pandemic.
 Some of the expense efforts will be rolled back in fiscal 2022 (such as pension-related cuts), while others are structural changes to the expense base expected to be maintained.